openstack/election/README.rst

   * ``tox -e venv -- template-emails end_nominations``

-* When the tag is available, generate ATC rolls, e.g.:
+* When the tag is available, generate AC rolls, e.g.:

   * ``tox -evenv -- generate-rolls``
-  * Compare ATC rolls with at least one other election official
+  * Compare AC rolls with at least one other election official

 PTL Election Round